brylie/degrees-of-open/open-and-participatory/community-driven.md

 > Provide a process to describe, clarify, improve, and prioritize ideas

+Ideas are not formed in a vacuum.
+It is important to develop ideas through feedback and communication.
+That way, the burden is shared among the community, and our ideas can reach a more full potential than if developed in isolation.

 ## Pull requests accepted

 * Community start to take ownership